 The NIJ exposes every armor they test to these conditions to ensure they can hold up in extreme environments.

-Once the armor is put through the temperature and humidity conditioning tests, it’s put through a mechanical damage test.
+Once you put the armor through the temperature and humidity conditioning tests, it’s put through a mechanical damage test.

-This test is called the tumbler test, which consists of the armor being placed in a drum machine and tumbled around inside like a clothes dryer.
+This test is called the tumbler test, which comprises the armor being placed in a drum machine and tumbled around inside like a clothes dryer.

 The point of this test is to emulate the wear and tear of the armor by throwing it around in a controlled environment.
-All Armor is tested before conditioning and after conditioning to get a complete analysis of the armor’s capabilities.
+They test all Armor before conditioning and after conditioning to get a complete analysis of the armor’s capabilities.

 Level/Type III Body Armor

-Level III body armor is stronger than Level IIIA because it’s meant to defeat rifle caliber rounds.
+Level III body armor is stronger than Level IIIA because it defeats rifle caliber rounds.
 Level III will always have a hard plate insert that must be tested in a conditioned state.

-The Level III conditioned armor is tested against a 7.62mm FMJ (M80 military) weighing 147 grain and a muzzle velocity of 2,780 ft/s.
-A 7.62mm FMJ is normally fired from an AK-47 style rifle or a sniper rifle.
+The NIJ tests Level III conditioned armor against a 7.62mm FMJ (M80 military) weighing 147 grain and a muzzle velocity of 2,780 ft/s.
+A 7.62x39mm FMJ is normally fired from an AK-47 style rifle.

 Level III flexible armor is required to be tested in both new and conditioned state to get a complete understanding of its capabilities.

-The biggest difference is the flexible armor must be tested in conjunction with the hard armor.
+The biggest difference is the flexible armor must be tested with the hard armor.

 Make sure you understand that flexible armor rated at a Level III will not stop a 7.62mm (.308) bullet without the hard armor insert.

-The NIJ will not approve of any flexible armor replacing a hard plate unless there are at least 2 flexible plates in conjunction with each other.
+The NIJ will not approve of any flexible armor replacing a hard plate unless there are at least 2 flexible plates with each other.

 According to the National Institute of Justice (NIJ), ICW armor is the combination of 2 separate flexible armor plates or a flexible plate with an armor insert.

-ICW armor is generally designed to offer protection against higher caliber bullets or added stab-resistant capabilities.
+ICW armor offers protection against higher caliber bullets or added stab-resistant capabilities.

 For an ICW armor system to pass the strict NIJ standards for Level III, they must be tested together.

-If the flexible armor is designed to be stab-resistant, the label must specify which level of stab-resistance (level 1,2,3) it’s approved for.
+If the flexible armor is stab-resistant, the label must specify which level of stab-resistance (level 1,2,3) it’s approved for.
 The NIJ standards for stab-resistant armor can be found here.

 What is the FBI’s Law Enforcement Officers Killed and Assaulted (LEOKA) Program?